 Organic additives can range from things like compost and guano, to certified organic liquid formulations such as BAC Daily and CANNA Bio Boost.
 These additives contain ingredients such as amino and fulvic acids, plant extracts, enzymes, fungi and bacteria that enhance metabolic processes, improve the absorption and transport of nutrients throughout the plant, increase chlorophyll production and protect against various deficiencies and diseases.
 Organic additives aren’t just good for plants, they’re good for the substrate too!
 For best results, follow Glandore’s Organic Feed Chart.

-Key Benefits of organic formulations:
+Key Benefits of organic formulations include:

 Did you know there are organically derived plant growth regulators (PGRs)?
 These PGRs provide plants with an additional supply of auxins and cytokinins.
 Examples of organic PGRs include seaweed, kelp extract, bat guano extract and alfalfa extract found in products such as BAC Organic PK Booster and NTS Tri-Kelp.
 (See A Guide to PGRs in the Grow Room to learn more).